Research

 Book Consultation

 Academic research is not a linear process — but it has a logical order.
 Skipping steps or reversing their sequence is the single most common reason PhD scholars produce weak theses, fail viva examinations, or receive major revisions from journal reviewers.
-This guide walks through each step with concrete actions, 2026 tool recommendations, and the specific pitfalls our consultants see researchers make at each stage.

 8-Step Research Process Overview (2026)